March 16 – 19, 2026

 time iconMarch 16, 2026 10:00 am

-Preconference Option 1 - Knowing Better, Caring Better: Frontline Innovations in Transforming Youth Residential Practice
+DIRECT CARE PROFESSIONALS PRECONFERENCE - Knowing Better, Caring Better: Innovations in Transforming Youth Residential and Community-Based Practice (for Direct Care Professionals)

 speaker headshot Jennifer Benner, LCSW-C